engineyard/ey-cookbooks-stable-v5/examples/memcached/cookbooks/custom-memcached/README.md

   C1.2. memcached should be running on app instances C1.3. memcached should not be running on utility or database instances C1.4. /data/app_name/shared/config/memcached.yml should list all the app instances in the environment C2.
+Install utility instances named 'memcached' - Boot 2 utility instances named 'memcached' and one utility instance named 'redis'
-Install on a utility instance named 'memcached' C2.1. memcached should be running on the utility instance named memcached C2.2. memcached should not be running on app_master, app, and database instances C2.3. /data/app_name/shared/config/memcached.yml should list all the utility instances named memcached in the environment
+  C2.1. memcached should be running on the utility instances named memcached C2.2. memcached should not be running on app_master, app, database instances, and utility instances not named 'memcached' C2.3. /data/app_name/shared/config/memcached.yml should list all the utility instances named memcached in the environment
 ```